Butternut Squash + Red Lentil Soup

-Thick and hearty, this butternut squash + red lentil soup is made with just 5 ingredients, plus oil, salt & pepper, and SO easy to make!
+Thick and hearty, this butternut squash and red lentil soup is made with the simplest of ingredients so they can shine, and is SO easy to make!

+- It’s super easy.
 This truly is a simple recipe, from the ingredients to prepping and cooking.
-Peeling the squash is the hardest part, and really it’s not so bad.
-No need to roast your butternut squash either, simply make your soup in one big pot.
+Peeling the squash is the hardest part, and really, it’s not so bad.

 Ingredient Notes